-Ecology and sustainability are central to Zuri Zanzibar’s concept.
-Set on the Tanzanian island of Zanzibar, the lush and leafy hotel resembles a traditional African village.
-During construction, architectural firm Jestico + Whiles used regional materials to highlight the long heritage of local craftsmanship.
+Set on the Tanzanian island of Zanzibar, Zuri Zanzibar proudly supports environmental protection, works with the community, and aims to better the lives of locals.
+During construction, architectural firm Jestico + Whiles used regional materials to highlight the long heritage of local craftsmanship, creating a lush and leafy haven that resembles a traditional African village.
 Inside, spaces are decorated with art and artifacts from Tanzania’s markets.
-The hotel proudly supports environmental protection, conservation, and bettering the lives of locals by buying from Zanzibari suppliers, offering education programs, and many more initiatives.
 The water program is particularly ambitious, using ozone technology—the first resort in East Africa to do so—and a desalination system that doesn’t rely on the water resources of the local village.
 Putting its water expertise to good use, Zuri Zanzibar helps build and fix wells in the surrounding community.

 Building plans were made per the natural structure of the land, keeping the majority of the original trees and greenery.
 Locally sourced, environmentally friendly materials were used.